ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 	This is a premium feature and you need a license for it on top of your CKEditor&nbsp;5 commercial license.
 [Contact us](https://ckeditor.com/contact/?sales=true#contact-form) to receive an offer tailored to your needs.

 	You can also sign up for the [CKEditor Premium Features 30-day free trial](https://orders.ckeditor.com/trial/premium-features) to test the feature.

-	This feature is enabled by default in all [predefined builds](https://ckeditor.com/docs/ckeditor5/latest/getting-started/legacy/installation-methods/predefined-builds.html) for convenience, but the editor will still work properly without activating it.
 </info-box>

 ## Demos